San Salvador, El Salvador

 What is a typical expat home or apartment like in San Salvador?

 "Expat homes and apartments in San Salvador are typically modern and comfortable.
 Many expats choose to live in gated communities, which offer a greater sense of security and privacy.
 These homes and apartments often feature spacious living areas, modern kitchens, and balconies with views of the city.
-Expats can also find furnished apartments with all the necessary amenities, such as air conditioning, cable TV, and internet access," remarked one expat who made the move to San Salvador.
+Expats can also find furnished apartments with all the necessary amenities, such as air conditioning, cable TV, and internet access," wrote one member in San Salvador.

 What is the average cost of housing in San Salvador?